-Temporary Workers May Sue Your Firm For On-The-Job Injuries
+Temporary Workers May Sue Your Firm for On-The-Job Injuries

-The endorsement covers injuries sustained by employees during their temporary or "special" employment by the alternate employer.
-The "temp" agency remains the worker's primary employer.
-The client is an insured only while the temporary worker is assigned to it.
+For a business to be covered under the Alternate Employer Endorsement, it must be listed in the endorsement schedule.
+The schedule must indicate the state in which the temporary workers are employed.
 If a contract or project is specified in the schedule, then coverage applies only to work performed by the temporary workers under that contract or at that project.